parryc/thevoid/templates/leflan/language_lithuanian.md

 * nuõ - from (a surface, outside of - no movement), paired with _iki_ for time expressions like "from... to..."
 * põ - after
 * prie - next to
     * Some locations use _prie_ rather than _į_ when the physical act of being at the location is next to it, rather than in it.
-For example, _Aš važiouju prie vandenyno_ vs. _Aš važiouju į vanenyną_ (I traveled [to be] next to the ocean vs. I traveled into the ocean).
+For example, _Aš važiouju prie vandenyno_ vs. _Aš važiouju į vandenyną_ (I traveled [to be] next to the ocean vs. I traveled into the ocean).
 * skersai̇̃ - across
 * tarp - between
 * vidury - in the middle of